 You never know when something as innocent as inadvertently dropping a USB drive could land it in the hands of someone who decides to snoop.
 Password protection will keep your data safe and discourage theft and unwanted attacks.

 This is especially important when it comes to sensitive files.
-The DOD 5220-22 algorithm is a data sanitization method.
+The DOD 5220-22 algorithm is a sanitization method for data.
 It will effectively prevent all software-based file recovery methods from lifting information from the drive.
-It will also prevent most — if not all — hardware-based recovery.
-In fact, ensuring your data’s safe and for your eyes only.
-It’s important to prevent attacks on your data.
+It will also prevent most—if not all—hardware-based recovery.
+In fact, ensuring your data’s safe and for your eyes only is essential to preventing attacks on your data.

 Implementing these tips can save your most precious files when the unexpected transpires.
 Remember, preparation and organization are key to keeping your data safe.
 Today, microSD cards are tiny and used on millions of smartphones.
 Do not toss them in the trash.
 Furthermore, did you find yourself with a cracked or broken micro SD card?
-Be sure to save your files, then destroy it.
+Be sure to save your files, then destroy them.
 Keeping your data safe is crucial.